 The Survival Podcast is simply a wealth of information.
 Spiro takes calls from his listeners, which is great to ground prepper talk in real-world situations.
 It also shows just how wide Spiro’s knowledge ranges.

-Plus, he also has an “expert council” that takes questions roughly once a week.
+Plus, he also has an “expert council” that answers your questions about once a week.
 This panel includes a mechanic and a doctor, two expert types plenty of other podcasts overlook.
 In fact, his medical experts have their own spin-off podcast Survival Medicine by Joe and Amy Alton that is well worth listening to in it’s own right.

 2. Modern Combat and Survival by Jeff Anderson